-Borderline Personality Disorder (BPD) Service
+Borderline Personality Disorder (BPD) service

 What is BPD?

-BPD is a mental illness that can make it difficult for people to feel safe in their relationships with other people, to have healthy thoughts and beliefs about themselves, and to control their emotions and impulses.
+BPD is a mental illness that makes it difficult for people to feel safe in their relationships with other people, to have healthy thoughts and beliefs about themselves and to manage their emotions and impulses.